-Grey blazer and black trousers project a classic aesthetic, so this pairing is an excellent option for semi formal looks.
+Grey blazers and black trousers project a classic aesthetic, so this pairing is an excellent option for semi formal looks.
 The palette that black and grey work from means that this combination is failsafe and easier to style.
-Stick with monochrome accessories to sustain the simple colour story.
-To acclimate this colour combination, pair your grey blazer and black trousers with a white Oxford shirt.
+Stick with monochrome accessories to sustain the simple color story.
+To acclimate this color combination, pair your grey blazer and black trousers with a white Oxford shirt.

 Black Blazer + Grey Trousers

-Black blazer and grey trousers work tremendously well for formal and casual looks.
+A black blazer and grey trousers work tremendously well for formal and casual looks.
 This separate combination is also a great option if you want to balance out your proportions.
-As with a grey blazer and black trouser combination, stick with simplistic colours to preserve a classic aesthetic.
-Patterned pocket squares will brighten up a solemn black blazer, and will breathe life into this colour combination.
+As with a grey blazer and black trouser combination, stick with simplistic colors to preserve a classic aesthetic.
+Patterned pocket squares will brighten up a solemn black blazer and will breathe life into this color combination.

 RELATED: How to Wear a Black Blazer

-The combination of tweed and denim is a balancing act that requires great tailoring and mindfulness to the type of tweed you opt for.
-Tweed and denim lend more of a traditionalist vibe to your look; think preppy brands like Ralph Lauren and Tommy Hilfiger for inspiration.
+Combining tweed and denim is a balancing act that requires great tailoring and mindfulness of the type of tweed you opt for.
+Tweed and denim lend more of a traditionalist vibe to your look; think of preppy brands like Ralph Lauren and Tommy Hilfiger for inspiration.
 This separate combination is also an appealing option for business casual events.
-Tweed and denim calls for layering and incorporation of cable-knit sweaters and traditionally patterned scarves that work well for the upcoming colder months.
+Tweed and denim calls for layering and incorporating cable-knit sweaters and traditionally patterned scarves that work well for the upcoming colder months.

 Coloured Blazer + White Trousers

-White trousers are a favourite choice amongst bloggers and street style stars.
-Wear blazers in classic colours like navy or a muted grass green.
-Pastels can also work, but ensure that you have other darker tones in your look to ground the lighter colours.
+White trousers are a favorite choice amongst bloggers and street style stars.
+Wear blazers in classic colors like navy or a muted grass green.
+Pastels can also work, but ensure that you have other darker tones in your look to ground the lighter colors.
 Also, keep in mind where you will be going.
-White trousers are a great option for weekend looks and more relaxed days, and a coloured blazer can dress your trousers up.
+White trousers are a great option for weekend looks and more relaxed days, and a colored blazer can dress your trousers up.

 How to Wear Separates

-The problem with styling separates is that there is a lot of room for error.
-You are working with pieces that may not have been designed to complement one another as well as made from different materials and colours.
-The first thing you will need to ensure is that your colour combinations are complementary to one another.
-Focus on the tones of your separates – some colours will not work with others.
+The problem with styling separates is that there is much room for error.
+You are working with pieces that may not have been designed to complement one another and are made from different materials and colors.
+The first thing you will need to ensure is that your color combinations are complementary to one another.
+Focus on the tones of your separates – some colors will not work with others.
 A good rule of thumb is to invest in neutral pieces – this will afford you much more versatility when matching them.
-Another important tip is to ensure that your blazers and trousers are tailored in a similar manner.
-You should be going for a well fitted, streamlined look.
-This will ensure that your separates look like they belong with one another as opposed to looking like you’re wearing them because you couldn’t find a matching pair of trousers and its corresponding blazer.
+Another important tip is to ensure that your blazers and trousers are tailored similarly.
+You should be going for a well-fitted, streamlined look.
+This will ensure that your separates look like they belong with one another as opposed to looking like you’re wearing them because you couldn’t find a matching pair of trousers and their corresponding blazer.